 Length of Apprenticeship Training

-Depends upon the skilled occupation, but normally varies from two (2) to four (4) years.
-For example, an office manager/administrative services apprentice must achieve 4,000 OTJ training hours and complete a minimum of 288 classroom instructional hours.
-In contrast, a telecommunications technician must achieve 8,000 OTJ training hours and complete a minimum of 576 classroom instructional hours.
+The length of apprenticeship training depends upon the skilled occupation but normally varies from two (2) to four (4) years.
+For example, an office manager/administrative services apprentice must achieve 4,000 on-the-job learning hours and complete a minimum of 288 classroom instructional hours.
+In contrast, a telecommunications technician must achieve 8,000 OJL hours and complete a minimum of 576 classroom instructional hours.

 Cost of Apprenticeship Training